Heteristius cinctus

-Heteristius cinctus, the banded stargazer, is a species of sand stargazer native to the Pacific coast of the Americas from Baja California, Mexico to Ecuador where it can be found on sandy bottoms at depths of from 1 to 27 m.
+Heteristius cinctus, the banded stargazer, is a species of sand stargazer native to the Pacific coast of the Americas from Baja California, Mexico, to Ecuador where it can be found on sandy bottoms at depths of 1 to 27 m.
 It can reach a maximum of 4.5 cm in total length.
 This species is currently the only known member of its genus.